If you’re into sustainable tourism, it’s likely that staying in a jungle eco lodge in is high on your bucket list.

-I stayed in an eco-lodge during my time in Belize and it was a great experience!
+I stayed in a wonderful Belize jungle lodge during my time in the San Ignacio area and it was a great experience!

 There’s nothing that quite compares to waking up in the middle of the dense jungle, awoken by the other-worldly alarm of a chorus of howler monkeys.

 Well, to be frank, howl is putting the noises they make lightly, but I digress…

 There are countless eco resorts in Belize, many of which are well worth a visit!

 Picking the right eco lodge in Belize is a matter of considering your budget and what level of luxury you like.

 Belize is not a cheap destination the way its neighbors are — but it’s also not an insanely expensive one, either.

 How Much Does an Eco Lodge in Belize Cost?